Amputation Injury Lawyer

 Yes, we are personal injury lawyers with extensive experience in managing our clients’ rehabilitation needs.
 If you were injured in a car accident, we will help you file your application for Accident Benefits, support your treatment providers and arrange for medical assessments.

-In Ontario, the amputation or the permanent loss of use of an arm or leg is often classed as a Catastrophic Impairment (CAT) for accident benefits purposes.
+In Ontario, the amputation or the permanent loss of use of an arm or leg is often classed as a Catastrophic Impairment (catastrophic) for accident benefits purposes.
 As such, the victim is entitled to increased funding for medical and rehabilitation expenses.
 We understand that dealing with your insurance company can be intimidating and overwhelming.
 We will make sure you are treated fairly and will advocate on your behalf if it is necessary to get you the care you need.

 We will look at your case for free and take the time to ensure you understand every detail of your lawsuit.
 Rest assured that you won’t pay anything until your case is won or settled.